 Example 1:

-Let us take an example to illustrate how to swapping of subranges from different containers in C++.
+Let's consider an example to demonstrate how to exchange subranges between different containers in C++.

 #include<iostream>